akurasy/Openshift-Grafana-EntraID-Auth/README.md

 create client secret.

-goto Grafana  -- admin -- authentication and select entra ID
+goto Grafana UI -- admin -- authentication and select entra ID

 update the entra ID by using client secret for authentication